Hamilton County Jail, FL

 Visitation

-• You usually must be added to an inmate's approved visitor list before you can visit.
+• An inmate usually must add you to their approved visitor list before you can visit.

-• Submit the completed visitor form according to the facility's instructions (often by email or U.S. Mail); sign it and avoid leaving blanks.
+• Submit the completed visitor form per the facility's instructions—commonly by email or U.S. Mail—and be sure to sign and avoid leaving blanks.

 Sending Money

-• You should have the inmate’s full name and booking/ID number and include legible contact information on deposit forms.
+• Before depositing, gather the inmate’s full name and booking number or ID and include your valid contact information.

 Topic Overviews